 The OHRM is lucky to have an extremely talented group of PhD students, who also participate in the group's teaching activities.
 Information on each student can be found on the PhD Students section of this site.

 Historically, we have been extremely successful at supervising a large number of PhD students to completion, many of whom have gone on to become important figures in the field.
 We are presently looking to expand the number of PhD students in the group.
-Those interested in applying can contact Kim Hoque (Head of Group) or Gerry McGivern (OHRM PhD Representative) directly for informal advice and suggestions.
+Those interested in applying can contact Gerry McGivern (Head of Group) or Gerardo Patriotta (OHRM PhD Representative) directly for informal advice and suggestions.
 You should also look at the Doctoral Programme website.

 Our Doctoral Programme begins in October.
 Apply by 30 June to guarantee consideration for entry in October of the same year.
 Later applications may sometimes be considered but we cannot guarantee that they will be processed in time.